Intermediate geodesic growth in virtually nilpotent groups: Preliminaries

 \subsection{The Abelian case}

 We first have a look at the Abelian case and make some useful observations.
 See \cite{duchin2012geometry} for a more thorough treatment.
-We have $H\simeq \ZZ^d$ and $\bar H=V_1=\RR^d$.
-In this case, the Stoll metric has a very geometrical interpretation: \begin{lemma} The Stoll norm coincide with the \say{Minkowski norm} associated to
+We have $H\simeq \ZZ^d$ and $\bar H=\RR^d$.
+In this case, the Stoll metric has a very geometrical interpretation: \begin{lemma} The Stoll metric coincides with a \say{Minkowski norm}: for all $v\in\RR^d$,